wagtail/wagtail/docs/topics/pages.md

 # Page models

-In Wagtail, a Django model represents each page type (a.k.a. content type).
+Each page type (a.k.a. content type) in Wagtail is represented by a Django model.
 All page models must inherit from the {class}`wagtail.models.Page` class.

 As all page types are Django models, you can use any field type that Django provides.
 See [Model field reference](https://docs.djangoproject.com/en/stable/ref/models/fields/) for a complete list of field types you can use.
 Wagtail also provides `wagtail.fields.RichTextField` which provides a WYSIWYG editor for editing rich-text content.